JetsonHacksNano/installVSCode/README.md

 $ ./installVSCode.sh
 ```

-This will add the repository keys for the installer, and then install Visual Studio Code.
-To run Visual Studio Code after installation:
+This will install the latest version Visual Studio Code.
+There are two ways to run Visual Studio Code.
+To run Visual Studio Code after installation open it from the application launcher or open a Terminal and exectute:

 ```
 $ code-oss